Above Poster: Noninvasive + Invasive Ventilation

 Correctable cause of hemodynamic instability (volume status) or respiratory difficulty (mucous plugging) present the best hope for meaningful recovery.

-You must also weigh the risk that health care providers are put at during Resuscitation and do a Very Complex calculation and Risk Assessment of Your Capacity (PPE ability and material, Skill in Safe Resusc, Resusc Success).
+You must weigh the risk health care providers are put at during Resuscitation and do a Very Complex calculation and Risk Assessment of Your Capacity (Room Filtration, PPE, Ability, Skill in Safe Resusc, Resusc Success).
 There is no exact recipe for this and it will vary between providers.
 What is true is that our usual modus operandi is changed.
 There is now more consideration for the greatest good.
-Usually resuscitation is fully focussed on the patient and does not pose a risk where health care providers may become ill and then subsequently not be able to care for other patients.
+Usually resuscitation is fully focussed on the patient and does not pose a risk to health care providers becoming ill and subsequent inability to care for patients.
 The focus now includes the patient and the potential patients.

 Do not perform BVM ventilation prior to intubation

-Do NOT perform Chest Compressions unless the patient is intubated first.
+Do NOT perform Chest Compressions unless the patient is intubated first (or oropharynx covered in some places)

 Chest compressions should only be performed when wearing appropriate PPE.